Britnell/portfolio/src/content/work/automaton.md

 # Cellular automaton

-This is around 4 years old, but I really enjoyed building interactive 2D canvases with paper.js.
-This is what got me into web development
+This is EST 2019, I really enjoyed building interactive 2D canvases with paper.js, this is what got me into web development

 Playing around with cellular automata I had a go at implementing these in a hexagonal grid instead of the standard matrix